Skip to main content

 encapsulation: ViewEncapsulation.None,

-selector: "kanban", // a template name used in the "app.component.ts" file as <kanban />
+selector: "kanban", // template name used in "app.component.ts" as <kanban />

 styleUrls: ["./kanban.component.css"], // include the css file